 The Tennessee Public Charter Schools Act of 2002 requires that charter schools meet, at a minimum, the state's requirement for instructional time in other public schools (TCA 49-13-105).
-The Intrepid College Prep school year has 190 instructional days, divided into three trimesters and a week-long student orientation at the beginning of the school year.
-Prior to the start of the school year, the Executive Director meets with families twice once students are enrolled at a series of events called Parent University, which prepare families for the Intrepid College Prep experience.
-In addition to our extended school day and year, we also provide eight days of Saturday Academy for students that need additional time to achieve mastery of curriculum in preparation for TCAP exams and end-of-year comprehensive assessments.
+The Intrepid College Prep school year has 183 instructional days, divided into three trimesters and a week-long prepster orientation at the beginning of the school year.

+Prior to the start of the school year, the Opportunity Academy team meets with families twice at a series of events called Parent University, which prepare families for the Intrepid College Prep experience.
+These events are mandatory and take place on Saturday, July 21st.

+In addition to our extended school day and year, we also provide eight days of Saturday Academy for prepsters that need additional time to achieve mastery of curriculum in preparation for TN Ready exams and end-of-year comprehensive Intrepid College Prep Assessments (ICPAs).
+These days are mandatory instructional days for approximately 30% of prepsters each year.
+Families receive notification in December if these additional days are required in the spring.

-C. STUDENT SUPPLIES
+C. PREPSTER SUPPLIES

 Being an Intrepid College Prepster means being prepared for class with the necessary supplies; this is an important component of being ready to learn.
-If students do not have pens, pencils, or paper, they may ask to borrow supplies from other students before class begins.
-Students without the required materials may receive a Demerit.
+If prepsters do not have pens, pencils, or paper, they may ask to borrow supplies from other prepsters before class begins.
+Prepsters without the required materials may receive a Demerit.
 Repeated occurrences of unpreparedness will result in a phone call home and Lunch Detention.
-During parent orientation, families will be given a list of supplies to bring in at the beginning of the school year (i.e. pencils, tissues, index cards, etc.).
-A yearlong amount of student supplies can be purchased through the school by paying a one-time cost of \\\\\\\.
-Intrepid College Prep accepts cash, money orders and cashier checks.
+During parent orientation, families will pay their school supply fee and receive the following supplies.
+Families will have to purchase their own pencils.